visgl/math.gl/modules/geoarrow/README.md

 construction, and row-shaped compatibility values in loaders.gl.

 Use the optional `/wkb` bridge only for serialized columns and `/builder` when emitting native descriptors from a feature stream.
+For event-built MultiPolygons, call `beginPolygon()` before each part; omitting it retains the compatibility behavior of treating all rings as one polygon.
 This keeps the common Arrow-to-native path independent of text and binary codec code.

 ## Adapting another columnar runtime